openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 RileyLink Setup
 ---------------

+If you already successfully paired your RileyLink in the Setup Wizard or steps above, then proceed to the `Activating a Pod Section <#activating-a-pod>`__ below.

 *Note: A good visual indicator that the RileyLink is not connected is that the Insulin and Calculator buttons on the HOME tab will be missing.
 This will also occur for about the first 30 seconds after AAPS starts, as it is actively connecting to the RileyLink.*